N.B. This article has been revised and edited 24 September 2019.

 –“How Long Has This Been Going On?”
 (1928) by George and Ira Gershwin

 Coral Gables, Florida

 –“Anything Goes” from the musical, Anything Goes (1934) by Cole Porter

 N.B.
 Thank you for taking time to read through this experimental entry.
-I have a great love for music of the 20s and 30s and decided to see how much they could contribute to the narrative of this entry.
-Please let me know what you think.
+I have a great love for music of the 1920s and 1930s and decided to see how much they could contribute to the narrative of this entry.

 The cover of Leslie Rule’s Coast to Coast Ghosts, a marvelous collection of ghost stories from across America, features a lovely and haunting black and white photo of a colonnaded balcony.
 A door is open and the wind is pulling the sheer, white curtains outward.
 This photograph of a balcony at the Biltmore Hotel was shown by Rule to a psychic who exclaimed, “There has been a lot of raunchy activity here!
 A couple was murdered here.
 They were having an affair and were shot by the woman’s husband.”
 The psychic continued saying that the woman was naked except for her jewelry.

 In the mornin’, in the evenin’,

 –“Ain’t We Got Fun?”
 (1921) by Richard A Whiting, Raymond B. Egan, and Gus Kahn